Vinstheking/Smart_Parking/README.md

    * A responsive web interface for owners and users.
 4. **Database:**

-   * Firebase stores user data, slot statuses, and transaction logs.
+   * SQL stores user data, slot statuses, and transaction logs.

 ---